Molossians

 The Molossians (Μολοσσοί or Μολοττοί) were a group of ancient Greek tribes which inhabited the region of Epirus in classical antiquity.
 Together with the Chaonians and the Thesprotians, they formed the main tribal groupings of the northwestern Greek group.
 On their northern frontier, they neighbored the Chaonians and on their southern frontier neighbored the kingdom of the Thesprotians.
 They formed their own state around 370 BC and were part of the League of Epirus.
 The most famous Molossian ruler was Pyrrhus of Epirus, considered one of the greatest generals of antiquity.
-The Molossians sided against Rome in the Third Macedonian War (171–168 BC) and were defeated.
-Following the war, 150,000 Molossians and other Epirotes were enslaved and transported to the Roman Republic, overwhelmingly in Italy itself.
+The Molossians sided with the Macedonians against Rome in the Third Macedonian War (171–168 BC) and were defeated.
+Following the war, the region witnessed devastation while a considerable number of Molossians and other Epirotes were enslaved and transported to the Roman Republic, in the Italian Peninsula.

 Ancient sources

 According to Strabo, the Molossians, along with the Chaonians and Thesprotians, were the most famous among the fourteen tribes of Epirus, who once ruled over the whole region.
 The Chaonians ruled Epirus at an earlier time, and afterwards the Thesprotians and Molossians controlled the region.
 The Thesprotians, the Chaonians, and the Molossians were the three principal clusters of Greek tribes that had emerged from Epirus and were the most powerful among all other tribes.

 The Molossians were also renowned for their vicious hounds, which were used by shepherds to guard their flocks.
 This is where the canine breed Molossoid, native to Greece, received its name.
 Virgil tells us that in ancient Greece the heavier Molossian dogs were often used by the Greeks and Romans for hunting (canis venaticus) and to watch over the house and livestock (canis pastoralis).
 "Never, with them on guard," says Virgil, "need you fear for your stalls a midnight thief, or onslaught of wolves, or Iberian brigands at your back."

 Strabo records that the Thesprotians, Molossians and Macedonians referred to old men as pelioi (πελιοί) and old women as peliai (πελιαί) (<PIE *pel-, "grey").
 Cf. Ancient Greek πέλεια peleia, "pigeon", so-called because of its dusky grey color.
 Ancient Greek πελός pelos meant "grey".
 Their senators were called Peligones (Πελιγόνες), similar to Macedonian Peliganes (Πελιγᾶνες).
+The Albanian term plak or pelak, meaning "elder, old man", seems to be related to Peligones.
+It is used to refer to the members of the governing councils in the Albanian tribal organization.